seandenigris/XML-Parser/repository/XML-Parser.package/XMLFileHandle.class/README.md

-This is an abstract class for file handles to read files from disk.
+This is an abstract class for file handles to read/write/delete files.
+Subclasses need to implement the abstract methods.
+The class defaultImplementation method should return the subclass to use for this platform.